 Rules

-Create an empty working set of "explicit" propertiesreate an empty working set of "default" properties.
+Create (1) an empty working set of "explicit" properties, and (2) create an empty working set of "default" properties.

 Move to the innermost schema component in the chain of references.

 Assemble its applicable "explicit" properties from its local dfdl:ref (if present) and its local properties (if present), the latter overriding the former (that is, local wins over referenced).